Bankoga/golem/docs/catch_22/0_overview.md

 NOTE: DAYLIGHT SAVINGS TIME IS INTRINSICALLY UNETHICAL!

 Expected Release Rate: Undetermined, bounded between 1/day and 2/week.
 Slower than the rate I code, which is surprisingly slow.
 I spend more time planning than coding, lol.

+## Unexpected Removals

+The Twilight Paradox is the capstone of the series.
+All of the below were intended to be written, and have been removed because they now appear to be superfluous.
+The titles, alone, in the context, seem sufficient.
+Why?
+Because everything I could say, has already been said herein Teh Pedestal.
+Actually implementing these, seems glib on my part.
+I don't believe in unnecessary frill.
+Tis not a thing that exists.

+* 'Taking Control of Ownership'
+* 'Peaceful Violence'
+* 'A Cycle of Life'
+* 'Me, Myself, and Useful Lies'
+* 'Static vs Dynamic and Quality-Value'

+I don't want to set the world on fire!
+I just want to set a great big flame in part of the universe.
+Though, that sounds kind of like I'm trying to set the universe on fire...

 ## Afterword